microsoft/OpenHack-FHIR/MC4H/Challenge1-DeployFHIR/PostmanSetup.md

-# Challenge2 - Test FHIR Components with Postman
+# Test FHIR Components with Postman (with own Service Client)

 This challenge is based on the following published by Microsoft Health Architectures:
 > **[Postman setup + sample Postman environments and collections](https://github.com/microsoft/health-architectures/tree/main/Postman)**